 The sole director and sole shareholder of each of the 521 Plan Employee Companies is either a significant shareholder and director, or an employee of the Group, who has executed powers of attorney on behalf of the Group.
 Under the power of attorney, they will follow, without any conditions, the Group's instructions to manage all the activities of each of the 521 Plan Employee Companies.
-In addition, the Group can replace the sole director and shareholder of each of the 521 Plan Employee Companies to another designated party at its discretion.
+In addition, the Group can replace the sole director and shareholder of each of the 521 Plan Employee at its discretion.